sebsikora/dnn_superres_upscaling_demo/README.md

 ## The Requirements
 <br/>

-Using some of the other features of OpenCV, we can use the same techniques demonstrated above to upscale video files!

 To demonstrate this, let's start with some gorgeous freely available videos provided by [Ajaya Bist](https://www.pexels.com/video/close-up-view-of-a-parrot-4982608/) and [Erkan Avanoğlu](https://www.pexels.com/video/little-bird-inside-a-house-5761115/) over at [pexels.com](https://www.pexels.com/)